salvis2/My-MAJORANA-Code/README.md

 # My-MAJORANA-Code
-Code that primarily I have developed for the MAJORANA Collaboration.
+Code that primarily I have developed for the MAJORANA Collaboration at the University of Washington.

 ## Python Programs